RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-04-16-on-editors-and-their-benefits.md

 QWERTY this means that the actual character I'm pressing is pretty opaque.

+I have a couple of questions that I want to explore in this post.
+One of those is this: When is proficiency/familiarity with a tool more important than other considerations?

+First let's look a bit at what those other considerations might be.
+The first one that comes to mind is that using the same tools as the team you're working on can be pretty important.
+Or maybe there is another tool that has much more powerful or focused facilities for the task/language/domain.
+Or to reverse that, possibly your tool of choice simply lacks something that a lot of other tools support.
+Finally, I think a really important consideration is simply whether you are holding on to your tool of choice out of habit and the comfort it provides.
+Let's look at some examples of each of these.

+A few years ago I was hired as an intern at Sage Bionetworks, a small tech/biology start-up in Seattle.
+They happen to be an all Java shop, and the standard editing environment there is Eclipse.
+At the time, I was much less familiar with Emacs, I had never even opened Eclipse and I didn't know any Java.

+I spent my first few days getting through the administrative details of starting a new job.
+But pretty quickly I got to the point where I needed to setup my new computer for doing development on the Sage web platform.
+They had a wiki, with several different pages on the bootstrapping process for the various different aspects of the process.
+A significant portion of it was focused on getting your Eclipse installation setup correctly, with all the right plugins and such.

+Talk about using Eclipse at Sage instead of Emacs.
+Difficulty of getting setup with the project without eclipse etc. Deficiency of Eclipse as a tool from my (very biased) perspective.

 Stuff and things.
 About the struggle of liking emacs and things,